3 Reasons You Pee When You Powerlift & How To Fix It (Part 2): Mechanical Contributions

 4. Modify training when you're experiencing bloating

 Making these changes may increase the relative intensity of the lifts, further promoting incontinence.
 So always make technical adjustments with an associated drop in loads, so you have time to adapt!
+You can also read our free guide to healthy barbell training here.

 Need some help?
 Head over to our free Facebook community, The Secret Society of Barbell Mastery, where we do form checks every Wednesday and Friday and answer questions regularly!
 Or, book a free call with a PRS Clinical Coach here!